payal65/6Companies30Days/README.md

 # 6Companies30Days
-n this repo I will upload my solutions for 6Companies30Days Challenge by Arsh Goyal
+In this repo I will upload my solutions for 6Companies30Days Challenge by Arsh Goyal